 - LOCATION: Opera House on the west side of the property (near Fire in the Hole)

 - TIMES: Check app for exact times

 - COST: The show is FREE with park admission but remember to arrive early or purchase a Show Lovers Pass to guarantee a seat.

-COMING HOME FOR CHRISTMAS: This is an all-new show for 2022 (even though a similar show called “Home for Christmas” was produced in 2021).
-The variety show will feature a cast of 12 signers and dancers with a live four-piece band.
-They’ll perform over 28 familiar and original Christmas songs with six different scenes as a backdrop.
+COMING HOME FOR CHRISTMAS: This show debuted in 2022 (even though a similar show called “Home for Christmas” was produced in 2021).
+The variety show features a cast of 12 signers and dancers with a live four-piece band.
+They perform over 28 familiar and original Christmas songs with six different scenes as a backdrop.